ChengGongXTU/Visual-Frame/README.md

 3,Add a path trace part.
 The tracing depth, sample number, triangle array, pixel number, subpixel number and so on, can be imported to this pathtrace function.

-4,Change Vertex class, is has reflection type now.
+4,Change Vertex class, it has reflection type now.

 5,Add a 400x400 pixels "Cornell Box" image by seting 5 depth, 2x2 subpixel per pixel, and 40 samples per subpixel.